carj/pyPreservicaFSDate/README.md

 # pyPreservicaFSDate

-Python module which queries a local file system to try and file system dates (created, modified, accessed) etc to objects in already in Preservica.
+Python module which queries a local file system to try and add file system dates (created, modified, accessed) etc to objects in already in Preservica.

 ## Contributing